 Gunnersbury Park, July

 This music festival, which has been running for the past four years, also relocated to Gunnersbury Park for 2018.
 The one-day festival follows the day after Lovebox, with a diverse line-up across six stages.
-Tame Impala, Chvrches, The Horrors and Leon Bridges were among the highlights for 2018, while previous years have seen headline performances from Ben Howard and Bombay Bicycle Club.
-Expect announcements about the 2019 festival later in the year at citadelfestival.com.
-General admission for 2018 costs £49.50.
+Catfish and the Bottlemen, Bastille, DMA's, Honeyblood and Matt Cornby are among the highlights for 2019, while previous years have seen headline performances from Ben Howard and Bombay Bicycle Club.
+Find out more at citadelfestival.com.
+General admission for 2018 costs £39.50.

 All Points East